Saudi Arabia, Israel tighten restrictions to counter virus

 Abu Dhabi’s long-haul carrier Etihad, which operated 12 flights daily to Saudi Arabia, said three flights had been airborne at the time of the Saudi announcement.
 When those planes landed in Dammam, Jiddah and Riyadh, only Saudi citizens could disembark, with others having to return to Abu Dhabi, the airline said.

-The outbreak in Israel has been largely contained, but it has begun to gain pace in recent days, with a total of 42 cases diagnosed.
-An additional 26 cases have been detected in the neighboring West Bank.
+The outbreak in Israel has been largely contained, but it has begun to gain pace in recent days, with a total of 50 cases diagnosed.

 Israel had earlier ordered residents returning from several European and Asian countries into 14 days of home quarantine.
 On Monday, Prime Minister Benjamin Netanyahu announced the measure would now apply to anyone entering the country from overseas.